KarimChukfeh/tic-tac-react/public/Docs.md

 Once a game inherits `ETourGame`, it gains access to ETour's shared tournament machinery through modules.

 These are not user-facing game contracts.
 They are shared infrastructure contracts that hold reusable logic for tournament lifecycle management.
-The tournament clone executes them through `delegatecall`, which means they run against the clone's storage directly.
+The tournament instance executes them through `delegatecall`, which means they run against the instance's storage directly.

 This is how a custom game gets protocol features without copying protocol code.